LPD reveals new details in deadly weekend crash

 LUBBOCK, Texas– On Monday, the Lubbock Police Department revealed some of the names of those killed in the early morning hours of Saturday in the 7000 block of Marsha Sharp Freeway.

-Prior to the LPD release, a GoFundMe account said the the victims included Xavier Caballero ,23, Melodie Caballero, 21, Marcellus Caballero ,2, and Lezlie Caballero ,1.
+Prior to the LPD release, a GoFundMe account said the the victims included Xavier Caballero ,23, Melodie Boivin, 21, Marcellus Boivin ,2, and Lezlie Caballero ,1.
 According to the GoFundMe, Melodie’s unborn child was also killed in the crash.

 LPD said Xavier Caballero was driving a mini-van when it was struck “head on” by an SUV driven by George Wallace ,46.
 Xavier was driving east and LPD said Wallace was driving west in the east bound lanes.
 Xavier and Wallace were both pronounced dead at the scene.